Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 \subsubsection{Stellar and Dark Matter Mass}

-We fit decomposed mass models for the lens, which decompose its mass into its stellar and dark components.
+We fit decomposed mass models for the lens, which decompose its mass into its stellar and dark components (in contrast to the PL models above).
 The stellar mass is modelled as a sum of S\'ersic profiles which are tied to those of the light.
 The S\'ersic profile given by \cref{eqn:Sersic} is used to give the light matter surface density profile

 where $\Psi$ gives the mass-to-light ratio and $\Gamma$ folds a radial dependence into the conversion of mass to light.
 A constant mass-to-light ratio is given for $\Gamma = 0$.
 This work assumes there are two light profile components (denoted the bulge and disk) which assume independent values of $\Psi$ and $\Gamma$.
 We therefore do not assume that mass fully traces light.
 Deflection angles for this profile are computed via an adapted implementation of the method of \citet{Oguri2021}, which decomposes the convergence profile into multiple cored steep elliptical profiles and efficiently computes the deflection angles from each.